chep/copilot-chat.el/Readme.md

 - `(copilot-chat-add-current-buffer)` add current buffer to copilot chat.
 Its content will be sent with every request.
 - `(copilot-chat-list)` open buffer list.
 - `(copilot-chat-create)` create a new context.
 History and buffers are forgotten.
-- `copilot-chat-prompt-history-previous` insert previous prompt from history in prompt buffer.
-- `copilot-chat-prompt-history-next` insert next prompt from history in prompt buffer.

 ### Key bindings
 #### Prompt buffer